SafeRL-Lab/Robust-Gymnasium/README.md

 ## Tutorials

-Here, we provide a step-by-step tutorial for users to create and use a domain-shifted/noisy task by choosing any environment/task combined with any uncertainty factor to perturb some original environment, see the [link](https://robust-gymnasium.readthedocs.io/en/latest/).
+Here, we provide a step-by-step tutorial for users to create and use a domain-shifted/noisy task by choosing any environment/task combined with any uncertainty factor to perturb some original environment.

 We are currently developing our environments on an Ubuntu system.
 The operating system version is 20.04.3 LTS.